 Mobility Grant for Norwegian Language and Literature is open to international students who intend to pursue masters Norwegian Institute, Norway.
-The mobility grant is awarded Master and Ph.D. students in countries outside Norway and at institutions with a department for Nordic/Scandinavian studies, whom have chosen Norwegian language or Norwegian literature as topic for their dissertation.
+The mobility grant is awarded to Masters and Ph.D. students in countries outside Norway and at institutions with a department for Nordic/Scandinavian studies, who have chosen the Norwegian language or Norwegian literature as a topic for their dissertation.
 The grant must be used for fieldwork in Norway in connection with the dissertation.

 The mobility grant is awarded for a minimum of one and a maximum of three months.
 The fieldwork must be conducted at a Norwegian higher educational/research institution, and the applicant must provide details of a tutor at this institution who has agreed to tutor the student during his/her stay in Norway.
 The grant is given as a contribution to covering expenses in connection with the research stay in Norway.

 - Program Period: Maximum of three months.

 - Deadline: March 25, 2024 (The next call for application will be published in January 2024.
 This call will apply for fieldwork in Norway during the academic year 2024-2025.)